FMInference/FlexiGen/README.md

 python3 -m flexgen.flex_opt --model facebook/opt-175b --percent 0 0 100 0 100 0 --offload-dir YOUR_SSD_FOLDER
 ```

-### How to set the offloading strategy and `--percent`?
-We will release an automatic policy optimizer later, but now you have to manually try a few strategies.
-The idea of high-throughput generation is to offload parameters and attention cache as much as possible to the CPU and disk if necessary.
-You can see the reference strategies in our benchmark [here](https://github.com/FMInference/FlexGen/blob/9d092d848f106cd9eaf305c12ef3590f7bcb0277/benchmark/flexgen/bench_suite.py#L39-L79).
-To avoid out-of-memory, you can tune the `--percent` to offload more tensors to the CPU and disk.

 ### Scaling to Distributed GPUs
 If you have more GPUs, FlexGen can combine offloading with pipeline parallelism to allow scaling.
 For example, if you have 2 GPUs but the aggregated GPU memory is less than the model size, you still need offloading.
 FlexGen allow you to do pipeline parallelism with these 2 GPUs to accelerate the generation.